lemadior/api-generate/README.md

     2. With Authentication - used for generate new number and store it to the database.
 To use it proper token must be provided.
     3. Without Authentication - get the stored number from database by its ID.

+From Swagger page one can check all API's functionality.

 6. **To do complex tests do command:**